NotteShock/Nord-Openbox-theme/README.md

 # OpenboxSur

-A openbox theme with macOS Big Sur style to combine with GTK+, Plasma and Kvantum WhiteSur theme.
+A Openbox theme with macOS Big Sur style to combine with GTK+, Plasma and Kvantum WhiteSur theme.

 ## Screenshots